dotnet/docs/docs/csharp/language-reference/keywords/interpolated-strings.md

 2. Conversion of an interpolated string to an <xref:System.IFormattable> variable that allows you create multiple result strings with culture-specific content from a single <xref:System.IFormattable> instance.
 This is useful for including such things as the correct numeric and date formats for individual cultures.
 All occurrences of double curly braces ("{{" and "}}") remain as double curly braces until you format the string by explicitly or implicitly calling the <xref:System.Object.ToString> method.
 All contained interpolation expressions are converted to {0}, {1}, and so on.

    The following example uses reflection to display the members as well as the field and property values of an <xref:System.IFormattable> variable that is created from an interpolated string.
-It also passes the <xref:System.IFormattable> variable to the <xref:System.Console(System.String)> method.
+It also passes the <xref:System.IFormattable> variable to the <xref:System.Console.WriteLine(System.String)?displayProperty=nameWithType> method.

    [!code-cs[interpolated-strings2](../../../../samples/snippets/csharp/language-reference/keywords/interpolated-strings2.cs#1)]

    Note that the interpolated string can be inspected only by using reflection.
 If it is passed to a string formatting method, such as <xref:System.Console.WriteLine(System.String)>, its format items are resolved and the result string returned.

 3. Conversion of an interpolated string to an <xref:System.FormattableString> variable that represents a composite format string.
-Inspecting the composite format string and how it renders as a result string might, for example, help you protect against an injection attack if you were building a query.  <xref:System.FormattableString> also includes <xref:System.FormattableString.ToString> overloads that let you produce result strings for the <xref:System.Globalization.InvariantCulture> and <xref:System.Globalization.CurrentCulture>.
+Inspecting the composite format string and how it renders as a result string might, for example, help you protect against an injection attack if you were building a query. <xref:System.FormattableString> also includes <xref:System.FormattableString.ToString> overloads that let you produce result strings for the <xref:System.Globalization.CultureInfo.InvariantCulture> and <xref:System.Globalization.CultureInfo.CurrentCulture>.
 All occurrences of double curly braces ("{{" and "}}") remain as double curly braces, until you format.
 All contained interpolation expressions are converted to {0}, {1}, and so on.

    [!code-cs[interpolated-strings3](../../../../samples/snippets/csharp/language-reference/keywords/interpolated-strings3.cs#1)]